raspberrypilearning/introduction-to-processing/worksheet.md

 	![](images/stick-figure.png)

-1. Even though you can draw a rectangle using just four lines, there's a [rectangle function](https://processing.org/reference/rect_.html) to make it easer.
+1. Even though you can draw a rectangle using just four lines, there's a [rectangle function](https://processing.org/reference/rect_.html) to make it easier.
 Its syntax is:

 	```java
 	rect(xPosition, yPosition, width, height);